Oxymetaphoric/milestone_project_3/README.md

 | release_date | date | | | Yes |
 | genre | string(100) | | | Yes |
 | image_url | string(512) | | | Yes |

+The review table will need to assign each review an ID that is autoincrementing, and will again be the primary key.
+However it will additionally require the foreignn keys of user_id and game_id to link the review to the user to the game. we will also need to assign the current date/tiem to the review.

 Review Table
 | Column Name | Data Type | Constraints | Key | Nullable |